MLjungg/ID2222-Data-Mining/Lab 1 - Finding Similar Items/README.md

 K (int) - length of k-shingle
 number_of_hash_functions (int) - number of hash fuctions to apply when constructing the signature matrix.
-take_time (boolean) - decides if the codes outputs execution interval
+take_time (boolean) - decides if the codes outputs execution time

 If no arguments are given to the function, it will use the following as default values:
 K = 4